rchacoma8/book-store/README.md

 - Move files by feature to folders: bookstock, bookorder, bookorderitem.
 - Prevent concurrency error - while updating stock, another thread can process an order (see if there is enough stock), but later find out that there is not enough stock.
 - Extract async function to process the order.
 I believe it needs to be in a different file (Service) from the one calling.
+- Add unit tests, database tests, concurrency tests and so.

+---

 ## Dev part